ericgfx/codecademy/README.md

 # What is the purpose of this repository?

 This is my collection of solutions to code challenges from Codecademy.
 While I absolutely love the codecademy courses, there are times I think the solutions are minimal.
 Some of the uses of bootstrap result in odd shifting or stacking of elements.
-While I understand a course  focus maybe on someother aspect, as a visual designer ~~I would really like~~ a small piece of me dies inside if something I work on isn't perfect.
+While I understand a course' focus maybe on someother aspect, as a visual designer I would really like them to look good as well.
 What you'll find here are my "improved" versions as well as works in progress.

 I also like to experiment with rem & em vs px, and test other fun stuff.
 Because when you experiment you find ways to break stuff, and then can rebuild them.
-Stronger.
-Better.
-It's also a chance to use github-like just now I discovered [how to make strike-thus] (https://help.github.com/articles/basic-writing-and-formatting-syntax/) -so feel free to teach yourself a few things, maybe we even work a pull request into the mix eh?
+Hopefully better.
+It's also a chance to btter use github-like just now I discovered [how to make strike-thus] (https://help.github.com/articles/basic-writing-and-formatting-syntax/)

 <<<<<<< HEAD
 >Cheers